nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Quick Start

 1. Ensure that you have Java 11 or above installed.
-2. Down the latest version of `Taa.jar` from [here](https://github.com/AY2122S1-CS2113T-F12-3/tp/releases).
+2. Download the latest version of `Taa.jar` from [here](https://github.com/AY2122S1-CS2113T-F12-3/tp/releases).
 3. Create a new folder and place `Taa.jar` inside.
 4. Open Command Prompt/Terminal and navigate to the folder containing `Taa.jar`.
-5. Run `java -jar Taa.jar` to start the app.
+5. Run `java -jar Taa.jar` in Command Prompt/Terminal to start the app.
-6. Enter `help` to view a list of available commands.
+6. Enter `help` to display the list of available commands.
 See [Features](#features) for more information.

 ## Features

 ### Viewing help: `help`
-Displays the available commands and how to use them
+Displays the list of available commands and how to use them.

 Format: `help`

 <br>

 ### Listing all modules: `list_modules`
-Shows a list of all modules in the module list.
+Displays the list of all modules in the module list.

 Format: `list_modules`